-- Self-Initiated Mediated Courseware means mediated courseware created by the employee without specific direction by the College. - Institution-Directed Mediated Courseware means mediated courseware created pursuant to a specific assignment, and the College provides the employee with materials and time to develop the mediated courseware.
+- Self-Initiated Mediated Courseware means mediated courseware created by the employee without specific direction by the courses or related activities regardless of delivery method. - Institution-Directed Mediated Courseware means mediated courseware created pursuant to a specific assignment, and the College provides the employee with materials and time to develop the mediated courseware.